 This section is still under construction but will provide a listing of books for different groups and ages.
-If you know of any good books relating to the sib experience for siblings of any age, parents or professionals please email me with your suggestions.
+In some cases, we provide a link to purchasing the book – we do not endorse any of these sites, but provide for your information.
+You can also use the information to search at a library.
+Some of the books are written specifically for siblings, others have themes that can be useful for starting conversations about feelings etc with children, in particular.
+If you know of any good books relating to the sib experience for siblings of any age, parents or professionals please email us with your suggestions.

 Young siblings (4-8 years)

 My Brother, Matthew by Mary Thompson 1992 Woodbine House USA.
 This book offers a sibling’s point of view of the ups and downs of life when his brother is born with a disability.

 We’ll Paint the Octopus Red by Stephanie Stuve-Bodee 1998 Woodbine House USA.
 Six-year-old Emma has big dreams for her new baby brother.
 But when she learns that he has Down syndrome, she is not so sure.
 This is a reassuring story for young children as well as parents adjusting to Down syndrome.

 What About Me?
 When Brothers and Sisters Get Sick by Alan Peterkin 1992 Magination Press USA.
 What about me?
 This question lies at the heart of this poignant story, as a young girl attempts to cope with her brother being ill.
 The story deals with the many complicated feelings that the brother or sister who is not ill experiences in such a situation.

 Andy and his Yellow Frisbee by Mary Thompson 1996 Woodbine House USA.
 Like many children with autism, Andy has a fascination with objects in motion.
 Rosie, his watchful and protective sister, supplies a sibling’s perspective on Andy and autism.